-Stephens joined Mount Holyoke College in 2013 as vice president for academic affairs and dean of faculty.
 As the chief academic officer, she was responsible for faculty research and curricular support, faculty governance, and academic budgeting and infrastructure.
-She oversaw an operating budget of $52 million and worked closely with divisions across the College including the Miller Worley Center for the Environment, the McCulloch Center for Global Initiatives, the Weissman Center for Leadership, the Mount Holyoke College Art Museum and the Joseph Allen Skinner Museum.
-She also collaborated with the Five College Consortium on shared initiatives, departments, programs, and faculty hiring.
+She oversaw an operating budget of $52 million and worked closely with divisions across the College, including the Miller Worley Center for the Environment, the McCulloch Center for Global Initiatives, the Weissman Center for Leadership, and the Mount Holyoke College Art Museum.
+She also collaborated with the Five College Consortium on shared initiatives, departments, programs and faculty hiring.

-Prior to coming to Mount Holyoke, Stephens spent seven years at Indiana University Bloomington, serving as chair of the Department of French and Italian and, for nearly five years, as the University’s first vice provost for undergraduate education.
-She led the campus-wide development and implementation of new general education requirements and was responsible for assessment and accreditation efforts.
+Stephens previously worked at Indiana University Bloomington, where she was chair of the Department of French and Italian and served as the University’s first vice provost for undergraduate education.
+She led the campus-wide development and implementation of new general education requirements and was responsible for assessment and re-accreditation efforts.
 Her support of teaching and learning was both instrumental and collaborative, and led to the development of an integrated Center for Innovative Teaching and Learning.
-She also oversaw the creation of the institution’s roadmap for student success.
+She also oversaw the early development of the institution’s roadmap for student success.

-Previously, Stephens spent 15 years on the faculty of Royal Holloway, University of London, where she chaired the Department of French, and led the creation of the School of Modern Languages, Literatures, and Cultures.
-She served for eight years as the faculty-in-residence director of a team responsible for the academic and personal welfare of 850 undergraduates.
+She began her career as a faculty member at Royal Holloway, University of London, where she chaired the Department of French, and led the creation of the School of Modern Languages, Literatures, and Cultures.
+She also served for eight years as the faculty-in-residence director of a team responsible for the academic and personal welfare of 850 undergraduates.

-Stephens holds a PhD in French and a bachelor of arts in modern and medieval languages from the University of Cambridge.
+Stephens holds a B.A. in modern and medieval languages and a doctorate in French from the University of Cambridge.
 Her master’s degree in French studies is from the Université de Montréal, where she was a Commonwealth Scholar.
-She developed her deep commitment to women’s colleges when she did her undergraduate work at New Hall, a college for women at the University of Cambridge that is now known as Murray Edwards College.
+Her deep commitment to women’s colleges began with her undergraduate studies at New Hall, a college for women at the University of Cambridge that is now known as Murray Edwards College.